 YANG Models for Service Configuration

 The service configuration procedure is assumed to be initiated (step 1 in Figure 4) at the CMI from CNC to MDSC.
-Analysis of the CMI models is (e.g., LxSM, transport-service, VN, TBD) is outside the scope of this document.
+Analysis of the CMI models is (e.g., L1SM, L2SM, Transport-Service, VN, et al.) is outside the scope of this document.

 As described in section 4.3, it is assumed that the CMI YANG models provides all the information that allows the MDSC to understand that it needs to coordinate the setup of a multi-domain ODU connection (or connection segment) and, when needed, also the configuration of the adaptation functions in the edge nodes belonging to different domains.